Nick Maton Player Props: Tigers vs. Astros

 Astros Pitching Rankings (2022)

-- Brown takes the mound for his first start of the season for the Astros.
+- The Astros will send Valdez (0-0) to the mound for his second start of the season.

-- The 24-year-old righty came out of the bullpen and threw scoreless two-thirds of an inning when he last appeared Saturday, Oct.
-22 against the New York Yankees.
+- In his last appearance on Thursday, the lefty threw five scoreless innings against the Chicago White Sox while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.